-National City Bank boys to collect revenues in.
+He also wrote in 1935: I spent 33 years and four months in active military service and during that period I spent most of my time as a high class muscle man for Big Business, for Wall Street and the bankers.
+In short, I was a racketeer, a gangster for capitalism.
+I helped make Mexico and especially Tampico safe for American oil interests in 1914.
+I helped make Haiti and Cuba a decent place for the National City Bank boys to collect revenues in.
 I helped in the raping of half a dozen Central American republics for the benefit of Wall Street.
 I helped purify Nicaragua for the International Banking House of Brown Brothers in 1902-1912.
 I brought light to the Dominican Republic for the American sugar interests in 1916.
 I helped make Honduras right for the American fruit companies in 1903.
 In China in 1927 I helped see to it that Standard Oil went on its way unmolested.
 Looking back on it, I might have given Al Capone a few hints.
 The best he could do was to operate his racket in three districts.
-I operated on three continents."423
+I operated on three continents.
+[424]

-John A. Hobson's (1858-1940) monumental work Imperialism: A Study described the tendency as a "social parasitic process by which a moneyed interest within the state, usurping the reins of government, makes for imperial expansion in order to fasten economic suckers into foreign bodies so as to drain them of their wealth in order to support domestic luxury."424
+John A. Hobsons (1858-1940) monumental work Imperialism: A Study described the tendency as a social parasitic process by which a moneyed interest within the state, usurping the reins of government, makes for imperial expansion in order to fasten economic suckers into foreign bodies so as to drain them of their wealth in order to support domestic luxury.^[425]

-Now, many would think about these acts of abuse as a form of "corruption" but this reasoning is difficult to justify in the broad view.
-The ethical and moral argument of "fair" and "unfair" has no cogent integrity within the system framework inherent to capitalism.
-This is one of the unfortunate failures of realization by those who are active in the message of "world peace" or "anti-war" activism but yet still defend the competitive market model.
-In other words, "world peace" appears simply not a possibility within the currently accepted model of economic practice.
+Now, many would think about these acts of abuse as a form of corruption but this reasoning is difficult to justify in the broad view.
+The ethical and moral argument of fair and unfair has no cogent integrity within the system framework inherent to capitalism.
+This is one of the unfortunate failures of realization by those who are active in the message of world peace or anti-war activism but yet still defend the competitive market model.
+In other words, world peace appears simply not a possibility within the currently accepted model of economic practice.

 Every step of the application of global capitalism, starting from its European inception, has been associated with vast violence, exploitation and subjugation.
-European colonialism, 425 the capture of African "slaves" for use and sale, the forced subjugation of countless colonial peoples, and the creation of privileged sanctuaries of profiteering and power for the many government-created or government-protected businesses, only touches the surface of its inherent character as a "war system" of thought.
+European colonialism, [426] the capture of African slaves for use and sale, the forced subjugation of countless colonial peoples, and the creation of privileged sanctuaries of profiteering and power for the many government-created or government-protected businesses, only touches the surface of its inherent character as a war system of thought.

-Thorstein Veblen, again writing from 1917, makes the direct connection to what he called the "pecuniary" or monetary foundation of war: "It has appeared in the course of the argument that the preservation of the present pecuniary law and order, with all its incident of ownership and investment, is incompatible with an unwarlike state of peace and security.
-This current scheme of investment, business, and [Industrial] sabotage, should have an appreciably better chance of survival in the long run if the present

-423 Originally in Common Sense, 1935.
-Reproduced in Hans Schmidt's Maverick Marine: General Smedley D. Butler and the Contradictions of American Military History.
-University Press of Kentucky, 1998 p.231 conditions of warlike preparation and national "insecurity" were maintained, or if the projected peace were left in a somewhat problematic state, sufficiently precarious to keep national animosities alert..."426 "So, if the projectors of this peace at large are in any degree inclined to seek concessive terms on what the peace might hopefully be made enduring, it should evidently be part of their endeavors from the outset to put events in train for the present abatement and eventual abrogation of the rights of ownership and of the price-system in which these rights take effect."427
+Thorstein Veblen, again writing from 1917, makes the direct connection to what he called the pecuniary or monetary foundation of war: It has appeared in the course of the argument that the preservation of the present pecuniary law and order, with all its incident of ownership and investment, is incompatible with an unwarlike state of peace and security.
+This current scheme of investment, business, and [Industrial] sabotage, should have an appreciably better chance of survival in the long run if the present conditions of warlike preparation and national insecurity were maintained, or if the projected peace were left in a somewhat problematic state, sufficiently precarious to keep national animosities alert...^[427]So, if the projectors of this peace at large are in any degree inclined to seek concessive terms on what the peace might hopefully be made enduring, it should evidently be part of their endeavors from the outset to put events in train for the present abatement and eventual abrogation of the rights of ownership and of the price-system in which these rights take effect.
+[428]